 Research focuses on membranes, lipids, cell division and growth, cell migration, cytoskeleton, extracellular matrix, and nuclear organization, spanning all biological scales from molecules to cells, tissues and organisms, using a wide variety of model organisms (from yeast, Drosophila to mouse) and advanced technologies.

-Research at CATCAT is highly interdisciplinary, building bridges with physics, mathematics and engineering.
+Research in the CATCAT network is highly interdisciplinary, building bridges with physics, mathematics and engineering.

 - Attracting talent and increasing critical mass in cell and tissue biology in the city.